SchoolOfCode/workshop_tdd_2021/README.md

    - Once you've written the test, run the tests with Vitest.
    - The test you wrote should fail at first.
 This is because you wrote the test before writing the code to make it pass.
    - This is the "red" stage in the TDD cycle (red -> green -> refactor)
-2. Now add the smallest amount of code you can to the `calculateScrabbleScore` function.
+2. Now add the simplest code you can to the `calculateScrabbleScore` function.
 Make it return the right score for the word "A" to pass the failing test.
    - Once you've updated the implementation, run the tests again.
    - This time the test should pass (if your implementation is correct).
    - This is the "green" stage in the TDD cycle (red -> green -> refactor)